Hornsby Ku-ring-gai Hospital: Development

 The Emergency, Paediatrics and Maternity building was opened in late 2006.
 It is called the HOPE Building (Hospital's Obstetrics, Paediatrics, & Emergency) and now also houses an emergency Mental Health Unit the PECC.

 In late 2013 the Mental Health Centre building was opened.

 On 5 September 2015, the STAR Building (Surgical, Theatres, Anesthetic, Recovery) was officially opened by NSW Minister for Health Jillian Skinner.

 The hospital is currently undergoing major building works.
 A new Medical Assessment Unit (MAU) has been created from the renovated remains of the old Emergency Department.
 The Social Work department now has new offices opposite the Fresh Plus Cafe.
 Major construction of new Mental Health and Drug, Alcohol & Gambling Services buildings including a Mental Health ICU have significantly improved care provision in the area.
 The old maternity building along with much of the campus is due to be redeveloped.

 In popular culture

+The lion statues outside Hornsby Ku-ring-gai Hospital, photographed in 2026.
+These statues were originally part of the British Centre in Hyde Park during the Second World War and were moved to the hospital after the war.

 Hornsby Ku-ring-gai Hospital was featured in episodes of the TV series Sons and Daughters in 1984 when character Gordon Hamilton (portrayed by Brian Blain) was treated for a heart attack there.

 It was also used frequently to film episodes of the Australian medical drama series All Saints where the historic lions outside the, soon to be demolished, "old" maternity building were featured.